core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 The document also defines a registry for secondary Unit names that cannot be in SenML's main registry as they are derived by linear transformation from units already in that registry.
+Although SenML version 10 {{-senml}} does not provide for the direct use of these secondary units, they are planned to be supported via the use of SenML extension mechanisms, one of which is proposed in {{-versions}}.

 {::boilerplate bcp14}